 “Is everyone here?”
 Asked the group leader.

 “Let’s embark on this remarkable journey insha’Allah.
-Everyone was so excited as this most of the first Umrah for most of them.
+Everyone was so excited as this was the first Umrah for most of them.
 They all got on the plane after farewells to their loved ones.

 It was going to be a long journey, but a very rewarding one they had heard from those who had the opportunity to have already made that visit.
 They had read a lot of material and watched documentaries on Umrah to get prepared.